Symptom

 This KBA is intended for SuccessFactors Learning Administrators (admins) responsible for:

-- Tracking costs for items, resources, scheduled offerings and users
+- Tracking costs for items, resources, classes and users

 - Offering different methods to reduce prices charged to users